Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 Going Against The Horological Grain

-With nearly 17 million watches exported and 26.7 CHF of sales, this is certainly a Trumpism view of the industry, counteracting the cost of living crisis, war in Ukraine and plateauing of the retail market, driven by ongoing socio-economic issues.
+With more than 17 million watches exported and 25.9 billion CHF of sales, this is certainly a Trumpism view of the industry, counteracting the cost of living crisis, war in Ukraine and plateauing of the retail market, driven by ongoing socio-economic issues.

 A look back at the market share from 2022

-Plus, it is reported that so-called waitlists just seem to keep on growing for these particular luxury brands as interest remains off the charts.
+Plus, it’s reported that so-called waitlists just seem to keep on growing for these particular luxury brands as interest remains off the charts.

-Want to uncover everything you need to know about one such coveted model from the number 1 rated brand on Morgan Stanley’s report?
-Check out our must read guide to the Rolex Sky-Dweller Waitlist 2024
+Want to uncover everything you need to know about one such coveted model from the number 1 rated brand on the Morgan Stanley 2025 watch report?
+Check out our must read guide to the Rolex Sky-Dweller Waitlist

 Do we have a minute to crack open the champagne and scoff some smoked salmon canapes?
 One thing is for certain.
-We know they won’t be resting on their laurels anytime soon with Watches and Wonders 2024 just around the corner..
+We know they won’t be resting on their laurels anytime soon with Watches and Wonders 2026 on the horizon...

 Moonswatch Madness